Early Educator Resources to Share /

 QSLA Provider Discounts: (English/Spanish) Learn about the numerous discounts from our generous early learning vendor partners to help your site maximize its QSLA incentive funds.

-NEW: #Childcareheroes Resource Toolkit: This toolkit supports and honors our incredible QSLA #childcareheroes by providing tips and ideas for showcasing the incredible work they to support children and families in pictures, newsletters, social media, and more!
+#Childcareheroes Resource Toolkit: This toolkit supports and honors our incredible QSLA #childcareheroes by providing tips and ideas for showcasing the incredible work they to support children and families in pictures, newsletters, social media, and more!

-NUEVO: Kit de Recursos y Herramientas #ChildCareHeroes: ¡Esta caja de herramientas apoya y honra a nuestros increíbles QSLA #heroesdecuidadodeniños por medio de consejos e ideas para mostrar el trabajo increíble que ellos hacen para apoyar a niños y familias en fotos, boletines, redes sociales, y más!”
+Kit de Recursos y Herramientas #ChildCareHeroes: ¡Esta caja de herramientas apoya y honra a nuestros increíbles QSLA #heroesdecuidadodeniños por medio de consejos e ideas para mostrar el trabajo increíble que ellos hacen para apoyar a niños y familias en fotos, boletines, redes sociales, y más!”

 Welcome to Quality Start Los Angeles (QSLA)!
 We are proud of the work your early learning program is doing on behalf of children and families in L.A.
 County.
 It is our mission to support you in all your efforts, which also includes aiding in your outreach and communications as a provider enrolled in QSLA.